Heart Rate Variability (HRV) Measurement Timing: Morning or Night?

 In this blog, I would like to highlight two key aspects to consider when deciding which measurement protocol or device to use for heart rate variability (HRV) measurement.

-In particular, both measurement protocols provide us with useful data to track long-term changes in physiological stress as it relates to training and health.
-However, there are differences.
+In particular, both measurement protocols can provide us with useful data to track long-term changes in physiological stress as it relates to training and health.
+However, there are important differences.

-Thus, in this blog, I’d like to discuss in more detail stressor timing and measurement position, since both these aspects impact the data’s sensitivity to stressors and its interpretation or actionability.
+In this blog, I’d like to discuss in more detail the aspects just mentioned above, and in particular, stressor timing and measurement position, since both these aspects impact the data’s sensitivity to stressors and its interpretation or actionability.

 Let’s get to it then.